 - Riverside land, Burton Joyce:

 - Millennium Memorial site, Burton Joyce;

 - The Grove, Burton Joyce;

 - The Pingle, Lambley;

 - Newstead Wildlife Meadow, Newstead;

 - Walk Mill Pond / Moor Pond Woods, Papplewick;

-- Taylors Croft, Woodborough; and
+- · Taylors Croft, Woodborough; and

-- Governors Field, Woodborough.
+- · Governors Field, Woodborough.

-- 8.4.1 In 2012, the Government introduced a new designation of Local Green Space through the NPPF allowing local communities to put forward green areas of particular importance to them for protection.
-Once designated, planning permission will only be granted for the development of the sites in very special circumstances.
+8.4.1 In 2012, the Government introduced a new designation of Local Green Space through the NPPF allowing local communities to put forward green areas of particular importance to them for protection and may also be identified in Local Plans and Neighbourhood Plans.
+Once designated, planning permission will only be granted for the development of the sites in very special circumstances or if the development clearly enhances the Local Green Space for the purposes for which it was designated.

-- 8.4.2 The Local Green Space Assessment (2015) provides detailed information on the work undertaken and identifies eight sites for formal designation through the Local Planning Document.
+8.4.2 The Local Green Space Assessment (20152016) provides detailed information on the work undertaken and identifies eight sites for formal designation through the Local Planning Document.
 The sites listed in the policy have been assessed as according with the criteria for Local Green Space as set out in the NPPF and are therefore considered to be in reasonably close proximity to the community they serve; local in character and not an extensive tract of land; and demonstrably special to the local community and holding a particular local significance.